Classification of Rigid Irregular $G_2$-Connections: Proof of Theorem

 The second and thirds cases are completely analogous and we have

 and

-Therefore for $i=1,2$ we have $\DGal(\EE_i)= G_2$.
-For the systems with formal type note that the systems in question have Euler characteristic $-1$ on $\Gm$ and therefore are hypergeometric by \cite[Theorem 3.7.1]{Ka90}.
-By \cite[4.1.]{Ka90} and \cite[2.7.5.]{Ka90}, the systems are Lie-irreducible, meaning that the associated representation of the identity component $G^0$ of $G$ is irreducible.
-We apply Katz's Main DE Theorem \cite[2.8.1.]{Ka90} to conclude that the derived group $[G^0,G^0]$ of the identity component of $G$ is $G_2$.
-Since $G_2$ is its own normalizer in $SO(7)$ it follows that $G=G_2$. \\ \textbf{The above list exhausts all cases.} Let $\EE$ be an irreducible irregular rigid $G_2$-connection, i.e. at some singularity the irregularity of $\EE$ is positive.
+Therefore for $i=1,2$ we have $\Gdiff(\EE_i)= G_2$.
+For the systems with formal type $\El(6,\alpha_1, 1)\oplus(-1)$ at $\infty$ note that the systems in question have Euler characteristic $-1$ on $\Gm$ and therefore are hypergeometric by \cite[Theorem 3.7.1]{Ka90}.
+By \cite[4.1.]{Ka90} all these systems have differential Galois group $G_2$. \\ \textbf{The above list exhausts all cases.} Let $\EE$ be an irreducible irregular rigid $G_2$-connection, i.e. at some singularity the irregularity of $\EE$ is positive.
 By the rough classification of Section \ref{G2conn}, the only possibilities for $R(\EE)$ are

 Applying the same techniques as before, the only formal types left are those appearing in the above list together with one additional formal type which is given by the following table (here $\varepsilon$ denotes a primitive third root of unity).